dask/dask/docs/source/debugging-performance.rst

-Diagnostic and Performance
+Debugging and Performance
 ==========================

-This section contains resources to help you debug, obtain diagnostic and understand performance.
+This section contains resources to help you debug and understand performance.

 .. toctree::